spryker/spryker-docs/_includes/pbc/all/install-features/202304.0/install-the-inventory-management-feature.md

 {% endinfo_block %}

-## Install an example of product and product offer warehouse allocation
+## This section describes an example of how to implement and integrate the warehouse allocation process for product and product offer order items and how this process work.

 Follow the steps below to install an example for product and product offer warehouse allocations.